ovh/docs/pages/web/hosting/private_sql_first_steps_with_private_sql/guide.en-ca.md

 section: Private SQL
 ---

-**Last updated 4th January 2018**
+**Last updated 5th May 2020**

 ## Objective

-With the Private SQL service, you can get an SQL instance that works hand-in-hand with an OVH web hosting plan, with dedicated, guaranteed resources.
+With the Private SQL service, you can get an SQL instance that works hand-in-hand with an OVHcloud web hosting plan, with dedicated, guaranteed resources.
 You can get even higher performance and flexibility on the database systems that are available, as well as those that you can create.
 This service is generally designed for customers with more specific requirements.

 **Learn how to get started with a Private SQL service.**

 ## Requirements

-- You must have a Private SQL instance (included in [web hosting plans](https://www.ovh.co.uk/web-hosting/){.external}, or available to order as an [SQL option](https://www.ovh.co.uk/web-hosting/sql-options.xml){.external}).
+- You must have a Private SQL instance (included in [web hosting plans](https://www.ovh.com/ca/en/web-hosting/){.external}, or available to order as an [SQL option](https://www.ovh.com/ca/en/web-hosting/sql-options.xml){.external}).
-- You must have a [web hosting plan](https://www.ovh.co.uk/web-hosting/){.external} hosted in the same datacentre as your Private SQL instance (you can view this information in your OVH Control Panel).
+- You must have a [web hosting plan](https://www.ovh.com/ca/en/web-hosting/){.external} hosted in the same datacentre as your Private SQL instance (you can view this information in your OVHcloud Control Panel).
-- You must be logged in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}.

 ## Instructions

 ### View general information on the instance

-In the services bar on the left-hand side of your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Databases`{.action} section, then to the SQL instance concerned.
+In the services bar on the left-hand side of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the `Databases`{.action} section, then to the SQL instance concerned.
 Click on the `General information`{.action} tab.

 > [!primary]
 >
-> The name of the Private SQL service may be displayed in two ways in the OVH Control Panel:
+> The name of the Private SQL service may be displayed in two ways in the OVHcloud Control Panel:
 >
 > - it either contains a part of your NIC handle and ends with three figures (001 for the first Private SQL service installed, 002 for the second, etc.)
 > - or it starts with *privatesql-*, then contains a part of your NIC handle, and ends with three figures (001 for the first Private SQL service installed, 002 for the second, etc.).